Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 ## Key Findings

-- **Distribution of Average Ratings**: Most movies fall in the 5.5 to 7 rating range indicating that most movies are perceived as average to slightly above average in quality by IMDb's userbase.
+- **Distribution of Average Ratings**: The majority of movies have ratings between 5.5 and 7, with the 6.5 to 6.75 interval receiving the highest number of ratings (137k).
+This suggests that most movies are viewed as average to slightly above average in quality by IMDb's user base, with extreme ratings being uncommon
-- **Downwards Trend in Average Ratings**: Overall movie ratings have declined over the release period, remaining just below an average of 6 out of 10 for the past two decades, with a slight rebound in the last three years.
+- **Trends in Movie Ratings Over Time**: Overall movie ratings have declined over the release period, remaining just below an average of 6 out of 10 for the past two decades, with a slight rebound in the last three years.
 One possible explanation for this downward trend is rating bias, as newer movies are evaluated by larger, more diverse audiences, resulting in greater variability and potentially lower average ratings.
+- **Genre Popularity Analysis**:
+- **Correlation Between Genres and Rating**: High correlation between the average rating of genres compared to the overall average over time.
+Thus, when the overall average rating increases or decreases, the average rating for individual genres tends to move in the same direction.
+This suggests that ratings across genres are strongly influenced by similar factors influencing the overall trend.
+- **Number of Movie Ratings**:
+- **Number of Movies on IMDb Broken Down by Genre**:

 - **Number of Movies Released and Ratings** have substantially increased over time but both declined harshly during COVID-19.
 - **High correlation** between the average rating of genres compared to the overall average over time.
 Thus, when the overall average rating increases or decreases, the average rating for individual genres tends to move in the same direction.
 This suggests that ratings across genres are strongly influenced by similar factors influencing the overall trend.
 - **Horror, Sci-fi and Thriller** genres had the worst average ratings in the dataset across all periods of time.